sertansenturk/cookiecutter-ds-docker/README.md

 make
 ```

-Note that the above command also stops any running stack (if exists), cleans, and rebuilds the services to ensure that all the starting services are up-to-date.
+Note that the above command also stops running stacks (if exist), cleans, and rebuilds the services to ensure that all everything starts up-to-date.

 If you want to run the stack with the Python package installed statically, run instead: